kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 - Now proceed to the next step.

+*If you want to learn more about the content of the my_airflow-dag.py script, review [the Airflow tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html).*

 <!-- ------------------------ -->

 ## Command Line Metadata Validation

 Duration: 0:04:00

+First, we use the command line to do some metadata validation.
 Let's run a few commands in your terminal to test your script:

-- initialize the database tables
+- Initialize the database tables

 ```bash
 airflow db init
 ```

-- print the list of active DAGs (there are many example DAGs provided by Airflow)
+- Print the list of active DAGs (there are many example DAGs provided by Airflow)

 ```bash
 airflow dags list
 ```

-- prints the list of tasks in the "my_airflow_dag"
+- Print the list of tasks in the "my_airflow_dag"

 ```bash
 airflow tasks list my_airflow_dag
 ```

-- prints the hierarchy of tasks in the "my_airflow_dag" DAG
+- Print the hierarchy of tasks in the "my_airflow_dag" DAG

 ```bash
 airflow tasks list my_airflow_dag --tree